dldemoks/CS-Cart-4.x.x/README.md

 CS-Cart
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте архив и прилагаемые файлы.
+To install the module, download and unzip the archive.
-Далее следуйте инструкции.
+Then follow the attached instructions.

-Поддержка версии CMS CS-Cart 4.x.x
+Support for CMS CS-Cart 4.x.x